 Our symbols are not mystical shortcuts.
-They are visual arguments about sovereignty, contradiction, emergence, and the refusal of inherited certainty.
+They are visual arguments that should be readable, reusable, and accountable to the same scrutiny as the text.

 Symbolic Standard